Yuxi-Labs/storymode/docs/diagnostics.md

 # Diagnostics Reference

-All diagnostics produced by the core parsers are syntactic / structural.
-Semantic or cross-file checks are intentionally excluded.
+All diagnostics produced by the core parsers were originally syntactic / structural only.
+As of 0.3.x a small set of opt-in semantic validations (scene/file uniqueness & resolution) are introduced.

 ## Codes
 | Code | Severity | Emitted When | Notes |